alf-tool/alf-doc/doc/pages/alf-in-ruby.md

 operator returns a `Relation`.

 For this reason, working with the `Relation` class is not always a good choice.
-For example, it is not recommanded when you want to incrementally build complex queries against a data source, if you need to avoid loading all tuples in memory, or if you want to use logical query optimization.
+For example, it is not recommended when you want to incrementally build complex queries against a data source, if you need to avoid loading all tuples in memory, or if you want to use logical query optimization.